light0x00/jsonx/README.md

 **Detailed error reports**

-When an error occurs, report the expected content, and the wrong location
+When an error occurs, report the expected content, and the error location

 ```ts
 let r = jsonx.parse(`{